eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 {@link examples.Examples#gettingStarted()}
 ```

+You can also use environment variables to set default connection setting values, this is useful
+when you want to avoid hard-coding database connection information.
+You can refer to the [official documentation](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING) for more details.
+The following parameters are supported:

+* `PGHOST`
+* `PGHOSTADDR`
+* `PGPORT`
+* `PGDATABASE`
+* `PGUSER`
+* `PGPASSWORD`

 ## Connecting to Postgres

 Most of the time you will use a pool to connect to Postgres: